sergiocallegari/PyDSM/doc/source/windows-getting-started.rst

 `Python(x,y)`_ or `WinPython`_ that are scientific Python distributions for Windows Vista/7/8.
 WinPython is also available in a flavor for 64 bit Windows.
-They include Numpy, Scipy, Matplotlib, Cython, Spyder.
+They include Numpy, Scipy, Matplotlib, Cython, Spyder and, as of the most recent `WinPython`_ also CVXOPT.
 Obviously, it is also possible to use other Python distributions, or to install the prerequisites one by one, but with this you are on your own.